jorgebucaran/hyperapp/docs/routing.md

 ## Usage

-To add routing to your application, use the Router plugin.
+To add routing to your application, use the Router mixin.

 ```jsx
 import { Router } from "hyperapp"